Actindo-AG/Documentation/DataHub/Operation/04_ManageDashboards.md

   ![Edit tab](../../Assets/Screenshots/DataHub/Overview/EditTab.png "[EditTab]")

 3. Click the ![Remove](../../Assets/Icons/Cross03.png "[Remove]") (Remove) button in the upper right corner of the dashlet you want to delete.
-  The dashlet is removed from the dashboard.
+  The dashlet has been removed from the dashboard.

   > [Info] The removal cannot be undone.
 To recover a dashlet, you have to add it again, see [Add a dashlet](#add-a-dashlet).

 4. Click the [SAVE] button.
-  Any changes to the dashboard are saved.
+  Any changes to the dashboard have been saved.
 The *Edit tab* view is closed.